jhlagado/ASMOV/README.md

 way of writing expressions in which the operators come after their operands.
 This makes it very easy to evaluate expressions, since the operands are already on the stack.

-Here is an example of a simple MINTY program that uses RPN:
+Here is an example of a simple ASMOV program that uses RPN:

 ```
 10 20 + .